BenjaminTu/chip8/README.md

 Gameplay:\
 Pong: `1 = up`, `Q = down`\
 Tetris: `W = left`, `E = right`, `Q = rotate`, `A = down`

-Prerequisites for Compiling:\
-Make sure you have downloaded SDL and put the DLL(32-bit version) in `C:MinGW/bin` to compile